Rebranding vs Brand Refresh: Which one is right for you?

 Dunkin’ took on a brand refresh to refocus as a speedy-service, beverage-oriented brand.
 Its iconic pink and orange colour palette stayed put, honouring its heritage while modernising its typography, identity, and even its menu to respond to changing customer desires.

-Modernisation, clarification, and market share expansion are often the key benefits of a rebrand and a brand refresh, but business owners should do their research and carefully consider which option is right for their business before diving in.
+Modernisation, clarification, and market share expansion are often the key benefits of a brand overhaul and a brand refresh, but business owners should do their research and carefully consider which option is right for their business before diving in.

-We are brand experts and love every part of the branding process, whether you’re looking to start anew or give your existing brand a new lease of life.
+At Studio Noel, we’re brand experts who love every part of the branding process.
+Whether you’re looking to start anew or give your existing brand a new lease of life – we’re here to help.

 further reading